BradleyA/Linux-admin/github-repository-traffic/README.md

     cd Linux-admin/github-repository-traffic

 1) Change **BradleyA** below to your GitHub repository owner name or who you signed in as on GitHub
-2) Change the lines in github.repository.list file to your GitHub repository names and run the setup command.
+2) Change the lines in github.repository.list file to your GitHub repository names.

+       vi ./github.repository.list

+3) Run the following to setup the GitHub repository traffic.

        ./setup.github.repository.sh BradleyA

 ## Output
 <img id="setup.github.repository.sh" src="../images/setup.github.repository.gif" >